port-labs/port-docs/docs/guides-and-tutorials/visualize-service-k8s-runtime.md

     port:
       entity:
         mappings:
-        - blueprint: '"service"'
+        - blueprint: '"workload"'
           icon: '"Deployment"'
-          identifier: .metadata.labels.portService
+          identifier: .metadata.name + "-Deployment-" + .metadata.namespace + "-" +
+            "my-cluster"
           properties: {}
           relations:
-            prod_runtime: .metadata.name + "-Deployment-" + .metadata.namespace + "-" + "my-cluster"
+            service: .metadata.labels.portService
           title: .metadata.name
 ```

 <br/>

-3. Go to your [Software catalog](https://app.getport.io/services), and click on `Services`.
-Click on the `Service` for which you created the deployment, and you should see the `Prod_runtime` property filled, along with the `Health` and `Images` properties that we mirrored:
+3. Go to your [Software catalog](https://app.getport.io/services), and click on `Workloads`.
+Click on the `Workload` for which you created the deployment, and you should see the `service` relation filled.

 <img src='/img/guides/k8sEntityAfterIngestion.png' width='80%' />